Inpatient respite care

 What is inpatient respite care?

-Inpatient respite care involves staying with us in the hospice, usually for five days at a time.
+Inpatient respite care involves staying with us in the hospice, for up to 11 days at a time.
 It provides an opportunity for you and your carers to recharge, gain fresh perspective and receive expert help with specific issues.

 How can inpatient respite care help me and my family?